Deaf/hard of hearing teaching licensure and MEd

 • Serve as a DHH consultant to general classroom teachers

-• Serve DHH students from birth through young adults, who come from a variety of cultural, linguistic, and socio-economic backgrounds and/or have disabilities
+• Serve DHH students from birth through young adults, who come from a variety of backgrounds: cultures, linguistic, race, socio-economic, hearing levels, and abilities

 Coursework